 There are a number of expat organisations in the Czech Republic.
 Most of these cater to a wide range of interests.
 They also have a strong online presence, which makes them easy to find.
 Expats find it easier to make friends in the Czech Republic once they attend one of the many events organised by expat groups.

 - CON: Poor customer service

-Perhaps a legacy of communism, customer service in the Czech Republic isn't great.
-In a grocery store, even if there is enough manpower to open another cash register, customers often still wait patiently in line, not bothering to complain to the store manager about opening another register.
-In some auto shops, an oil change can take the whole day with customers being at the mercy of the mechanic assigned to do the job.
-Somehow, it is accepted as a norm and nobody seems to complain.
+Perhaps a legacy of communism, customer service in the Czech Republic isn't great and can be incredibly frustrating for expats used to good service.
+It is accepted as the norm and Czech locals don't seem too bothered with complaining.
+For example, in a grocery store, even if there is enough manpower to have another cash register open, expats may find that customers will wait patiently in line without bothering to ask the store manager about opening another register.
+In some auto shops, an oil change can even take the whole day with customers being at the mercy of the mechanic assigned to do the job.

 Cost of living in Czech Republic